briansimiyuj/NodeJS-Todo-App/README.md

         d.
 Listen to a port

     3. Create a controller for our todo app(todoController.js)
-        i.
-Create a function to get all the todos (todoController()) ii.
-Import todoController function into script.js and pass app instance as an argument iii.
+        a.
+Create a function to get all the todos (todoController())
+        b.
+Import todoController function into script.js and pass app instance as an argument
+        c.
 Create a route to get all the todos

     4. Create a view for our todo app(views/todo.ejs)